-Check Out Dr. Pingel’s 7 Best Natural Beauty Products
+Check Out Dr. Pingel’s 7 Top Brands for the Best Natural Beauty Products

 If you’ve been doing all the right things to reach optimal health—from eating well to exercising to discovering some underlying health issues and taking the necessary steps to get well—but you still are experiencing a plethora of symptoms, it might be wise to look into the products you’re using on your body.

 Your skin is your largest organ.
 With that said, did you know it takes only 26 seconds for chemicals to enter your skin and go straight into your bloodstream?
 [1, 2] Given this shocking information, you should only be using the best natural beauty products you can find.

 One of the many functions of your skin is to act as a barrier, meaning it keeps everything in and protects external toxins from harming internal organs.

 What you see isn’t what you get with skin, either.
 It’s comprised of three distinct parts: the epidermis (what you see externally), the dermis (underneath the epidermis), and the hypodermis (underneath the dermis).

 It doesn’t stop there, though.
 Each of those parts is composed of layers, made to protect and act as a defense against the outside world.

 Though your skin does an incredible job at protecting your body, harsh chemicals and toxins still slip in, depending on the type and size of the chemical being administered.
 Some products are designed to penetrate the skin, such as sunscreen, which is why I advise shopping for the best natural beauty products you can—the organic, non-toxic versions.